kzinmr/next-auth-sample/README.md

 ### 3. Configure Authentication Providers

-1. Review and update options in `pages/api/auth/[...nextauth].js` as needed.
+1. Review and update options in `app/api/auth/options.ts` as needed.

 2. When setting up OAuth, in the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{server}/api/auth/callback/{provider}`.

-e.g. For Google OAuth you would use: `http://localhost:3000/api/auth/callback/google`
+e.g. For Google OAuth you would use: `https://localhost:8080/api/auth/callback/google`

 A list of configured providers and their callback URLs is available from the endpoint `/api/auth/providers`.
 You can find more information at https://next-auth.js.org/configuration/providers/oauth

 3. You can also choose to specify an SMTP server for passwordless sign in via email.

+NOTE: The callback url should be set with local HTTPS server endpoint ( `https://localhost:8080/` as above) in IdP settings.

 ### 4. Start the application

 To run your site locally, use:

 ```
-npm run dev
+npm run dev-ssl
 ```

 To run it in production mode, use: